croketillo/dockerinfo/README.md

 Args:

 lines (int): The number of lines to retrieve from the end of the logs.

 Returns:

-Returs a list containing each line of the container's logs as a string.
+Returns a list containing each line of the container's logs as a string.